aboutcode-org/vulnerablecode/docs/source/tutorial_add_new_improver.rst

 ^^^^^^^^^^

-Importers are responsible for scraping vulnerability data from various data sources without creating a complete relational model between vulnerabilites, their fixes and store them in a structured fashion.
+Importers are responsible for scraping vulnerability data from various data sources without creating a complete relational model between vulnerabilites and their fixes and storing them in a structured fashion.
 These data are stored in the ``Advisory`` model and can be converted to an equivalent ``AdvisoryData`` for various use cases.
 See :ref:`importer-overview` for a brief overview on importers.